-Marina Bay, the Civil District, and the Singapore River celebrates sustainability with i Light Singapore 2019.
+Marina Bay, the Civic District, and the Singapore River celebrates sustainability with i Light Singapore 2019.

 I’ll begin this post with something

 I got confused.
 Too many quirky light art

 installations and events were popping up downtown.

 I mean, I knew i Light Singapore 2019 was starting this week, running concurrently with Light to Night Bicentennial Edition.
 However, the two light-ups being practically crawling distance from one another resulted in me mixing up the respective displays.